bernardvgosh/bernardvgosh/README.md

  🌱 I’m currently consulting and advising more about **Cloud Computing and Microservices Architecture**

-💬 Ask me about **Software Engineering, System Design, and Backend Development**
+💬 Ask me about **AI, ML, Software Engineering, System Design, and Backend Development**

 📧 Reach me out: bernard@vgoshinfo.com